TheGraphicsLover/TheGraphicsLover/README.md

 ## Hi there 👋

-I am Tuncay, a high school student and graphics programmer.
+I am Tuncay, a high school student.
+C, C++, Java, Lua, C# and graphics programmer.
 I have been programming since 2020.

 I'm developing game engines and games.